Timothy C. Marzullo, Ph.D.

 Extra-Curricular and Community Activities:

-Current Periodically (every three months) giving interactive lessons on Neuroscience to area junior high school and elementary school students
+Current Periodically (2-6x/month) giving interactive lessons on Neuroscience to area elementary students, high school students, college students, and adults (everyone)

 2004 Mentored NASA Summer High School Apprenticeship Research Program (SHARP) student for project on neural data analysis; Student proceeded to win Intel International Science Fair on project